Members of the National Advisory Council on Poverty

 Chairperson (full time)

-Scott is a student of life, seeking out the new, innovative or interesting and connecting them to each other and existing systems.
+Scott is a lifelong learner, a facilitator, a coach and a connector.
 He spent almost 20 years with the Government of New Brunswick where he worked on poverty reduction through the department of Social Development and the Economic and Social Inclusion Corporation.

 Scott has chaired OMISTA Credit Union, Falls Brook Centre, New Brunswick Food Security Action Network and the Fredericton Loyalists Rugby Club.
 He has also sat on the boards of the Atlantic Summer Institute, the Healthy Eating Physical Activity Coalition and Team Rural NB.